domtac/performance_comparison/README.md

 Unsorted collection of algorithm for the prupose of doing basic benchmarks between Rust, go and python.

-My key take away is to never forget to '--release' my rust code ever again.
+My key take away is to never forget to `--release` my rust code ever again.

 The algorithms used here are differnet apporaches to sorting random numbers.
 So far I have done: